 Use gentle voices and walking feet.

 Bring a picnic to enjoy in the Dino Café.

 Silence mobile phones.
 And leave the tablets at home.
 Escape reality for a few magical hours.

-Keep the Happy Baby Garden for the little ones under the age of 3.
+Keep Babies & Toddlers Around the World for the little ones under the age of 3.
 This keeps the space tranquil and safe for younger children.

 We are located right in downtown Appleton at 100 West College Avenue right in the City Center across from Houdini Plaza.
 You can’t miss us, look for our bold entrance!